-Worst of all, you may remember coming home bloated from overindulging in food and alcohol and bleary-eyed from lack of sleep, muttering to yourself, “I need a vacation to recover from my vacation!”
+And worst of all, you remember coming home from the last trip bloated from overindulging in food and alcohol and bleary-eyed from lack of sleep, muttering to yourself, “I need a vacation to recover from my vacation!”

 Consider the word itself – vacation.
 Vacating your life.
 Is that really what you want to do, abandon yourself and your life in your quest for renewal?

 I prefer the term “holiday,” or “holy days.”
 In India, many families spend the “holidays” visiting temples and engaging in devotional activities and spiritual renewal.
 They use the break from their daily routine to restore their body, mind, and spirit.

 Stop to imagine how you would like to feel after vacation.
 Do you hope to feel more rested and more energized after your time away?
 Do you want to return to your daily life and work with inspiration and renewed creativity?